 Having a child is simply an extraordinary and natural feeling.
 However, for some couples, it can be very tough to have a child.
-As a male, your fertility typically depends on the quantity and quality of your sperm.
-If you have a low number of sperms or a poor quality sperm, it will be challenging, and in some cases impossible, to conceive a child.
+As male infertility typically depends on the quantity and quality of your sperm.
+If you have a low number of sperms or poor-quality sperm, it will be challenging, and in some cases impossible, to conceive a child.

 If you’ve been trying to conceive without success for more than a year, and you’ve been having intercourse at least two times a week, it’s essential to visit a doctor.
 If you’re aware of factors that could affect your chances of getting pregnant it’s a great idea to consult a consultant earlier on.
 The couple should be tested for reproductive issues immediately.

 Infertility is a very common issue.
 For about 20% of infertile couples, the issue is only in the man.
-For about 30% of couples, infertility is present in both male and female.
+For about 30% of couples, infertility is present in both males and females.
 Therefore, male infertility is present in around half of all cases.
 Approximately one in 20 men have low sperm count, rising infertility.
 However, only about one in every 100 men has zero sperm count.

 What causes male infertility?